Chapter 9

 • How many trades it would have generated

-• What the total return would have been
+• What the total return and annual return would have been

 • How deep the worst drawdowns were